geodeepak/Seismolive/Installation-on-Linux-via-RPM-Repository.md

 If you wish to install Python 2 packages instead, then simply use `python-obspy` in the command above.
 There is also a `python-obspy-docs` package for offline browsing of the documentation (not available for all distributions).

-NOTE: Because the `obspy.neries` module is deprecated, it is not available by default.
-If you require this module, then install `python3-suds-jurko` or `python-suds-jurko` (also available in this repository).
-Please note that `obspy.neries` will be removed in ObsPy 0.11.0.